KMORaza/Estuarine_Circulation_Modelling_Software/README.md

    - Models water level and velocity fields in 2D, accounting for tidal forcing, wind stress, Coriolis force, and bottom friction.
 Includes mass conservation and momentum balance, with support for wet/dry transitions and wave effects.

 2. **Baroclinic Flow**
    - Simulates buoyancy-driven flows caused by density gradients due to salinity and temperature variations.
-Density is computed using a linear or UNESCO equation of state from `EqOfState.cs`, influencing velocity updates.
+Density is computed using equation of state from `EqOfState.cs`, influencing velocity updates.

 3. **Passive Scalar Transport**
    - Models the advection and diffusion of passive scalars (e.g., pollutants) in 1D, driven by velocity fields and eddy diffusivity.
 Includes source terms for river and ocean inputs.